eazow/knowledge-hierarchy/english/new-concept-english/3/Lesson_53_The_public_interest.md

+> What could not be reported in the official files?

 The Scandinavian countries are much admired all over the world for their **enlightened** social policies.
 Sweden has **evolved** an excellent system for protecting the individual citizen from **highhanded** or **incompetent** public officers.
 The system has worked so well, that it has been adopted in other countries too.